cyanels/bioinformatics_pipelines/README.md

 16s-amplicon analysis

-Dataset used: Soil samples from Atacama Desert, Northern Chile (1)
+Dataset used: Subset of soil samples from Atacama Desert, Northern Chile (1)

 References: